cmbrandt/cxx-fundamentals/01_class_design_essentials.md

 ## Invariants

-A class invariant is a condition or property that must always hold true for all instances of a class throughout its lifetime.
-They are established when an object is fully constructed, and must be preserved throughout any state change.
+A class invariant is a condition or property that must always hold true for all instances of a class throughout their lifetime.
+They are established when an object is fully constructed and must be preserved throughout any state change.

 Properties that exist for the set of all rational numbers include the following:
 * for all $n$, $\frac{n}{0}$ is undefined